saksha-hegde/NeuroTriage-AI/UX_Workflow_Trust_Design.md

 ### High Confidence

-High-confidence predictions indicate that the AI has strong confidence in its assessment, allowing the workflow to prioritize cases with greater certainty while still requiring radiologist confirmation.
+High-confidence predictions indicate that the AI has strong confidence in its assessment, enabling more reliable prioritization while still requiring radiologist confirmation.

 - High-confidence suspected ICH studies receive the highest priority.
 - High-confidence normal studies remain in the routine worklist.